Code-Institute-Submissions/play-simongame/README.md

 ## Features Left to Implement
- Due to time constraint on the project have not been priviledge to implement Certain feartures such as :
+  Due to time constraint on the project have not been priviledge to implement Certain features :
   Ideas to implement are :
   * Different levels of play mode : This will find it stimulating to users to build their memory strength .Such as Normal and Easy mode.
   * Link to share game with friends on social media sites.

 ## Technologies Used
 ### Frameworks and libraries used in the project